ar-pavel/Automatic-RestAPI-Builder-/README.md

-# Automatic-RestAPI-Builder-
+# Automatic-RestAPI-Builder
-Build RestAPI for for CRUD operation from JSON data.
+Build RestAPI for  CRUD operation from JSON data.